Comvation/fusionform-hcaptcha/README.md

     composer require --no-update "comvation/fusionform-hcaptcha"
     composer update

+**Important Note:
+To allow Bitbucket Pipelines to require the above repository, you need to add the SSH Key of your project to this repositories Access Keys!**

 ## Usage

 Add custom field and validator to your form content and schema respectively: